risckaust/risc-documentations/docs/source/1-z-gazebo-simulation.rst

   chmod +x square.py

+The python file is missing the topic name for the publisher.
+Your goal is to fix it by providing the right name for the topic.

 Make a **launch** folder.
 We will create a ROS launch file to run everything at once.
 Open the launch file and understand what every line executes.